POETRY & PILGRIMAGE

 And the morning sun was breaking through the dawn’s sweet haze,

-And Dave was as happy as a hungry cow put out to graze
+And Dave was as happy as a morning cow put out to graze

-In dew-fresh pastures; but, as he pressed a wriggling maggot onto his hook,
+In dew-fresh pastures; but, as he skewered a wriggling maggot onto his hook,

-He heard a voice calling him and, startled, looked up
+He heard a voice calling him and, startled, he looked up

 To see, sitting, yet somehow hovering above the river,